 Regardless of where you are on your journey to becoming a parent, a fertility support group can go a long way toward making this process easier and less stressful.
 A large part of the difficulty in having an infertility issue is facing everyday experiences that were once easy but are now emotionally difficult.
-Whether or not to respond to a friend’s baby shower invitation, casual conversation about children during parties and holidays, and even checking out social media can become emotional landmines when you’re having trouble getting pregnant and need treatment.
+Whether or not to respond to a friend’s baby shower invitation, casual conversation about children during parties and holidays, and even scrolling through your social media accounts can become emotional landmines when you’re having trouble getting pregnant and need treatment.

 This stress affects both women and men and can be particularly trying on relationships.
-An abundance of resources is available to help you cope, but one of the best options is a fertility support group.
+Fortunately, an abundance of resources exist to help you cope and one of the best options is a fertility support group.

 What is a fertility support group like?